 Prior to the academic school year, ALL students will audition for placement in one of the program's performing arts classes.
-This placement will be determined by an audition on materials selected by the director, consideration of the student's past performance, and/or recommendation from previous director(s).
-Students auditioning for the top performing ensembles or groups may be required to meet additional prerequisites of the organization(s) concerning grade level, audition material, and past performance.
+This placement will be determined by an audition on materials selected by the director, consideration of the student's past artistic, musical, theatrical, or dance performance, and/or recommendation from previous director(s) only.
+Students auditioning for the top performing ensembles or groups may be required to meet additional prerequisites of the organization(s) concerning grade level, audition material, and past artistic, musical, theatrical, or dance performance.
 No position is guaranteed in any ensemble to any student, regardless of a student's seniority, ability, or other merit.
 The directors reserve the right to move a student to a different ensemble if they deem it necessary for the student or the ensemble.
 Any student that does not complete the audition process will be placed in the appropriate entry-level class.
 Director placement is final and non-negotiable.